Teaching Notes

 Earth System Science

-In recent decades a combination of the computer, satellite-based instruments, and other technological advances have helped scientists gain a new understanding of Earth’s dynamic natural processes.
-They have come to understand that Earth’s major spheres—the atmosphere, the hydrosphere, the lithosphere, and the biosphere—are intimately interconnected by water, chemicals, and energy that are constantly flowing out of one sphere and into the others.
-Each year scientists learn more about the changes that can occur within a sphere as its reservoirs of water, chemicals, and energy change.
+In recent decades, a combination of the computer, satellite-based instruments, and other technological advances have helped scientists gain a new understanding of Earth's dynamic natural processes.
+They have come to understand that Earth's major spheresthe atmosphere, the hydrosphere, the lithosphere, and the biosphereare intimately interconnected by water, chemicals, and energy that are constantly flowing out of one sphere and into the others.
+Each year scientists learn more about the results that can occur within a sphere as its reservoirs of water, chemicals, and energy change.
 For example, the reservoir of carbon in the lithosphere decreases as petroleum is pumped from the ground and burned.
-The burning causes an increase in the reservoir of carbon in the atmosphere—in the form of carbon dioxide.
-Scientists are predicting that this increase in the atmosphere's reservoir of carbon will cause an increase in the amount of heat energy that the atmosphere can hold.
+The burning causes an increase in the reservoir of carbon in the atmosphere in the form of carbon dioxide.
+Scientists have shown that this increase in the atmosphere's reservoir of carbon is causing an increase in the amount of heat energy that the atmosphere can hold.

 Scientists who are studying Earth system processes on a global scale face a very complex challenge.
 However, these same basic processes that are taking place globally can be studied at the local level.
 Students can familiarize themselves with some of the central concepts of Earth system science by carefully studying environmental data that has been collected just outside their own schools.
 Alternatively, they can study data sets that have been collected by others, such as the data posted on the GLOBE Web site.